 Oak Flat is located in the Tonto National Forest in central Arizona, just a few miles east of the town of Superior.
 This stunning area is sacred land to Western Apache tribes, including the nearby San Carlos Apache.
 For many centuries Oak Flat has played a fundamental role in Apache culture.
-Countless generations of Apaches have used the site for religious and coming-of-age ceremonies, and have gathered medicinal plants and acorns from its majestic oaks.
+Countless generations of Apaches have used the site for religious and coming-of-age ceremonies and have gathered medicinal plants and acorns from its majestic oaks.
 Adjacent Ga'an Canyon is a place “where the spiritual beings that represent healing live,” according to a San Carlos tribal historic preservation officer.
 Another tribal expert has said that Oak Flat is “the best set of Apache archaeological sites ever documented.”Oak Flat also is an important part of America's public-land heritage.
 The site is world renowned for rock climbing, thanks to its beautiful and impressive rock formations.
 The endangered Arizona hedgehog cactus is found there, and an endangered ocelot, sadly, was killed on the highway just a few miles from the popular Oak Flat campground.
 The cool, perennial waters of Ga'an Canyon house a diversity of bird and aquatic life.

 But this sacred place of beauty, healing and prayer is threatened with destruction by a massive copper mine.
-In late December 2014, in a midnight rider on a must-pass defense funding bill, Sen. John McCain (R-Ariz.) led the charge to push through a land swap that would trade Oak Flat away to international mining behemoth Rio Tinto for its proposed Resolution Copper Mine, despite the fact that the area was withdrawn from mining 60 years ago by executive order of President Dwight D. Eisenhower.
+In late December 2014, in a midnight rider on a must-pass defense funding bill, Sen. John McCain (R-Ariz.) led the charge to push through a land swap that would trade away Oak Flat to international mining behemoth Rio Tinto for its proposed Resolution Copper Mine, despite the fact that the area was withdrawn from mining 60 years ago by executive order of President Dwight D. Eisenhower.
 For more than a dozen years, Rio Tinto has tried to move the land swap through Congress to get around the ban on mining; it failed every time, until Sen. McCain pushed through his back-door rider.
-McCain has been one of the largest recipients of Rio Tinto campaign contributions in all of Congress.
+The late senator had been one of the largest recipients of Rio Tinto campaign contributions in all of Congress.

 As a leading member of the Arizona Mining Reform Coalition, and strong allies of the Apache Stronghold, the Center has fought for years to protect Oak Flat.
 In 2015 we helped organize a nationwide media campaign to publicize the Apache resistance that erupted in response to the McCain rider; in February 2015 the San Carlos Apache led a 45-mile march from their reservation to Oak Flat, where they launched a continuous occupation of resistance that continues to this day; the march has also become an annual event — in which many people even run for long stretches.The Center also promoted two bills, introduced in the former Congress, that would have repealed the Oak Flat land exchange.
 (These were Senate Bill 2242, introduced by Sen. Bernie Sanders [I-Vt.], and House Bill 2811, introduced by Rep. Raúl Grijalva [D-Ariz.].)